eco-trip/Administration/README.md

 ## Connect to EC2

-If deploy from your pc you can connect via ssh to EC2 with pem key genereted.
+If deploy application from your PC, you can connect via ssh to EC2 with pem key genereted.

 ```sh
 ssh -i ***.pem ec2-user@X.X.X.X